 Private process servers may serve documents in most countries, whether a signer of The Hague Convention, or not.
-Service is normally handled in a manner like methods used in the United States, although completion of the service usually takes longer.
+Service is normally handled in a manner similar to methods used in the United States, although completion of the service usually takes longer.
 Customs and traditions in the Dominican Republic tend to lead to a slower pace and less rigid work habits.
 Service sometimes may take several months but informal service is generally much faster than the formal method.
-Many process servers who we employ are off-duty police officers or other government officials who can, in certain cases, exercise their official capacity to complete the service.
+Many process servers who we employ are off-duty police officers or other government officials who are able to, in certain cases, exercise their official capacity to complete the service.
 Since we pay the process server a bonus (at our own expense) for prompt service, the normal delays are usually reduced.
 Currently, the time frame for the completion of informal service is approximately 2 weeks.

 Letters Rogatory is used for obtaining evidence or serving pleadings in countries which are not signers of the Hague Service Convention.
 They are a request from a court in the United States to a court in a foreign country requesting international judicial assistance related to service of process.
 This method is time consuming, cumbersome, and should be used only when other options are not available.
 The use of this method may result in habitual time delays of up to 1 year in the execution of requests.
 This method should only be used if no treaty is in force or if you are serving a Subpoena.

 Many countries require the translation of legal documents and translation is recommended by the U.S. Department of State if applicable.

 Service of process*

 Letters Rogatory: $1500.00 (+ Embassy Fee of $2300.00)

 *All fees are per defendant/address